bstopp/puppet-aem/README.md

 - 6.0
 - 6.1

+### Minimum Ruby Requirement

+Using the OSGi Configuration options require a Minimum ruby version of 1.9.x.

 ### Warnings

 It is up to the consumer to ensure that the correct version of Java is installed based on the AEM version.
 See [AEM Documentation][AEM Java Requirements] for compatibility.